aherne/unit-testing/README.md

 #### ASSERTIONS ON FILES

-One can perform assertions on files by using **UnitTest\Validator\Files** class, which comes with following public methods:
+One can perform assertions on files by using **Lucinda\UnitTest\Validator\Files** class, which comes with following public methods:

 - *public function __construct(string $path)*
 - *public function assertExists(string $message=""): Result*: asserts if file exists